Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Ensemble Adversarial Training

-\paragraph{Significance Testing.} We perform statistical testing to assess whether the differences between using one or five adversarial classifiers is significant.
-This involves repeating the experiments for both one and five adversarial classifiers with ten different random seeds for each of the dimensions considered.
+We perform statistical testing to assess whether the differences between using one or five adversarial classifiers is significant.
+This involves repeating the experiments for both one and five adversarial classifiers with ten different random seeds.
 For each experiment, the de-biasing is performed before a classifier attempts to learn the bias again from the frozen sentence representations.
 We use bootstrapping hypothesis testing~\citep{BootstrapBook} to test the statistical significance by comparing the means from the two samples.
 We also provide p-values from a Mann Whitney U-test~\citep{MannWhitneyUTest}.
 The bootstrapping considers the null hypothesis that there is no difference between the mean bias re-learnt from using five adversarial classifiers compared to just using one adversarial classifier.
-In addition, we use a Bonferroni correction factor~\citep{BonferroniCorrection} of four when evaluating the p-values, taking into account the multiple hypothesis testing across each different dimension.
+In addition, we use a Bonferroni correction factor~\citep{BonferroniCorrection} of four when evaluating the p-values, taking into account multiple hypothesis testing across each different dimension.
 P-values smaller than 0.05 are considered significant.